cerebral-legacy/cerebral-website/app/markdown/modules.md

 ```

 ### Multi-instance shared modules
-If a shared module can have multiple instances you will need to construct your signals in a way that makes them now which instance they should talk to.
+If a shared module can have multiple instances you will need to construct your signals in a way that makes them know which instance they should talk to.

 ```javascript